 A: TBA ~ don't worry, you will receive an email as SOON as we know!

 Q: What if I'm not available on the date of pick up?

 A: Our pick up works in waves.
 If you're not available during the first wave, we'll push your name to the top of the list of the second, and then so forth until there are no more waves left.
 PLEASE NOTE: NUC PICK UPS ARE ALWAYS IN THE MORNING, generally between 8-10am.

 Unfortunately, there is no way for us to save your nuc for you if you cannot pick up on any of these days.
 Our best advice is to ask a friend (perhaps from your local bee club) to pick it up on your behalf and have them do the initial installation for you.

 Q: I want to have someone mark my queen.
 How do I go about doing this?

-A: Queen-Marking services are available first-come, first-serve on the day of pick up, and can be paid in cash or check.
+A: Queen-Marking services are available on a first-come, first-served on the day of pick up, and can be paid at time of pickup in cash or check.
 The fee this year will be $7.00.